spencerwilf/assignments/arbitrum-swaps/README.md

 # Arbitrum Swaps

-Write a function in python that takes as input a Arbitrum block number and returns all camelot token swaps on that block.
+A function in python that takes as input a Arbitrum block number and returns all Camelot token swaps on that block.
 For each token swap include the block number, block hash, transaction hash, number of tokens swapped, trader address, token address, token pool address and timestamp.